Tejasree3019/Muttiple-capacity-with-infinite-capacity/README.md

 ## Result :
-The average number of material in the sysytem and in the conveyor and waiting time are successfully found.
+Thus the average number of materials in the system and conveyor, waiting time of each material in the system and conveyor is found successfully.